ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 ### Version 2.2

-* Uses of he/she changed to they/their
-* Flagged some rules that are not required, as optional to allow those using the SRD to safely omit them if not required.
+These are the major changes in this version of the rules

 * Clarified that contest results are only reciprocal between PCs.
 When the contest is against a resistance set by the GM, the results indicate whether the PC gains the prize, and the GM narrates the result for the resistance based on this.
 * Rephrased the contest results to emphasize: Yes, No, And..., But..., This change is designed to dissuade GMs from misunderstanding that the prize is obtained on a marginal victory, one of the most common result types, and instead encourage GMs to allow PCs to fail forward on such a result by introducing downstream complications.
 * Provided clarity that consequences of defeat and benefit of victory are optional and the GM should focus on using the prize to narrate the outcome of a contest, only applying mechanical benefits if they make sense.
 * Specific Ability Bonuses are dropped.
 They were hard for the GM to adjudicate and the same intent is better served by using a stretch on a broad ability when contesting against a PC with a more specific ability.
 * A winning group in a Group Simple Contest does not suffer a Consequence of Defeat as a result of a low RP difference victory any more, the GM should narrate consequences from the level of victory, if appropriate.
 * Dropped the negative consequences for the winner in an Extended Contest during the Rising Action.
 If the winner is a PC the degree of success already suggests consequences in addition to the prize on a marginal victory.
-So this rule is over-complication.
+So this rule is an over-complication.
 * Made it clear that only a PC should use a parting shot, not the resistance.
-* Switched to addressing you the player, using your GM for the Games Master, and we for the game authors
 * Long contests include both extended contest and scored contests.
-Between 1 and 2 extended contests switched to scored contests, this approach restores both variants, but requires changing the generic name to a long contest.
+Between version 1 and version 2 extended contests switched to scored contests, this approach restores both variants, but requires changing the generic name to a long contest.
 * Dropped edges and handicaps from extended contests - we use a resistance not stats, so makes no sense to have edges and handicaps
 * Added alternate mechanisms for determining if resistance advances and when
 * Added story-based resistance mechanics